johnedmonds/coordinate-to-zip-code/README.md

 # Introduction

-This project provides an API to convert coordinates to U.S. zip codes.
+This project provides an API to convert coordinates (longitude, latitude) to U.S. zip codes.
 The data for zip codes boundaries comes from The United States Census Bureau (http://www.census.gov/geo/www/cob/z52000.html).

 # Usage